 HIGH F RIC ORITY RI SK STATUS category.
-Audit identified an additional \$64.5 million which did not have sufficient support to conclude the expenditure related to research activities or activities were commingled within the same fund which did not permit adequate tracking of fund activity.
-Therefore, Audit concluded this expenditure category to be over-reported in the HERD survey by up to an estimated \$64.6 million.
-In both categories of expenditures, As was not effective in identifying R&D adequately support accurate and consists. expe nditures in th e syste ems of reco ord to When a robust data management framework is not in place the probability that data submitted to external entities is inaccurate, incomplete, or inconsistent with the established methodology of the data request is significantly increased.
-Whether intentional or unintentional, material errors in reporting data used to measure institutional performance creates a significant reputational risk.
-Based on the results of the additional work performed, Audit recommends the following actions also be taken as management works to improve the control structure over reporting R&D expenditures in the HERD survey.
-Recommendation: Office of Resea Information Technology and the U - Capture additional information allow for efficient and account purpose consistent with NS training and instructions, noted.
-Obtain and retain adequate convenience accounts which identified and develop and R&D related expenditures of the convenience accounts. curat F de on-re doct h wil te reporting finitions (re esearch trair umentation ll permit res ement a me of a researching, point of the earch thodo esearch processes on the control of oject h rela vices of ctiviti ts ated etc.).
-Management Attention Required: \boxtimes Immediate Urgent Timely Resources/Effort Required: Significant Moderate Minimal
+Audit identified an addit support to conclude the expenditu commingled within the same fund activity.
+Therefore, Audit conclud in the HERD survey by up to an e re rel whic ed th ated to resea th did not per is expenditur rch ac mit ac e cate tivities or a lequate tra ictivit cking ies were of fund In both categories of expenditures, As was not effective in identifying R&D adequately support accurate and consists. expe nditures in th e syste ems of reco ord to When a robust data management fram submitted to external entities is inaccu established methodology of the data r intentional or unintentional, material of institutional performance creates a sign irate, eques incomplete, st is significant in reporting or inc ntly in ; data onsistent w creased.
+W used to me vith tl Vheth he ler Based on the results of the additional following actions also be taken as man structure over reporting R&D expend nagen nent works to o impi ove the co Recommendation: Office of Resea Information Technology and the U - Capture additional information allow for efficient and account purpose consistent with NS training and instructions, noted.
+Obtain and retain adequate convenience accounts which identified and develop and R&amp;D related expenditures of the convenience accounts. curat F de on-re doct h wil te reporting finitions (re esearch trair umentation ll permit res ement a me of a researching, point of the earch thodo esearch processes on the comments of the comme oject h rela vices of ctiviti ts ated etc.).
+Management Attention Required: $\boxtimes$ Immediate Urgent Timely Resources/Effort Required: Significant Moderate Minimal